Click for Cocoa Beach, Florida Forecast

 Barefoot Bay (Pop.
 5,979; Unincorporated)

 Sources: Incorporated area population estimates from the Bureau of Economic and Business Research, University of Florida 2006 (352-392-0171).
-Unincorporated estimates from U.S. Census Bureau 2000 figures.
-For more questions on planning and zoning in Brevard, call 633-2069.
+Unincorporated estimates from U.S. Census Bureau 2010 figures.

 DRIVER'S LICENSES